min2ha/ukwa-site/content/target/39966/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Simon Baynes on Facebook (Conservative candidate for Clwyd South)

 Simon Baynes is the Conservative candidate for Clwyd South at the 2016 National Assembly Election.